Creating space for breakthroughs — Leadership lessons from Miles Davis

 Miles said:

-“I know if you have some great musicians, they will deal with the situation.
-And play above and beyond what they think they can.”
+“I know that if you have some great musicians, they’ll rise to the occasion.
+And they’ll perform far beyond what they think they’re capable of.”

 “There are no mistakes.”